RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/README.md

 shape1.draw();
 ```

-Also Shape function can be used to create many geometrical objects like Rectangle,Triangle and circle etc. Here circle is bit different behaviour which have to override 'draw' method in order to get desired output.
+Also Shape function can be used to create many geometrical objects like Rectangle, Triangle and Circle etc. Here Circle is bit different behaviour which have to override 'draw' method in order to get desired output.

 ![alt text](https://raw.githubusercontent.com/RajaJaganathan/JavaScript-Prototype-Makes-Me-Crying/master/imgs/proto_demo_output.png "Prototype")